-Property owners whose properties are within 500-feet of a proposed facility shall be notified by registered mail via the U.S. Postal Service.
-Property owners will be given 21 calendar days to contact the Applicant with any questions or concerns.
+Those pProperty owners whose properties are nearest to within 500-feet of the a proposed facilities facility shall be notified by registered mail via the U.S. Postal Service.
+Property owners will be given 14-21 calendar days to contact the Applicant with any questions or concerns.
 The Applicant shall provide an affidavit stating all property owners on the mailing list were sent letters, and it shall indicate the date the letters were deposited with USPS.

-The letter will provide a description of the purpose of the proposed facility and an aerial map identifying the proposed location of the facility.
+The letter will provide a description of the purpose of the proposed facility and an aerial map identifying the proposed location of the cabinet.facility.
 In addition, photo simulations of the proposed equipment and an excerpt of the construction plans showing the site plan and elevations are to be included.
-The notification shall also include a telephone number and email address for the Applicant's Community Liaison, whom property owners may contact with any questions or concerns regarding the facility.
-The Applicant's Community Liaison shall reply to all inquiries within 72 hours of contact and provide a copy of each response to the City.
+The notification shall also include a telephone number orand email address for the Applicant's Community Liaison, with whom property owners can may contact with any questions or concerns regarding the facility.
+The Applicant's Community Liaison shall reply to all inquiries within 48-72 hours of contact and provide a copy of each response to the City.
 Additionally, the notification shall include a contact number for the Public Works Department - (408) 777-3354 - so that property owners can contact the City directly, if they so prefer.
 The applicant shall log all contact with property owners or residents/occupants, which shall include the date, owner/resident's name, address and the specific questions or concerns the owner/resident has regarding the facility.

-Upon completion of the notification period, the Applicant shall provide the Public Works Department with a compilation of all inquiries received (if any), including a breakdown of the comments and concerns regarding the application, and, when possible, the inquirer's name, address and contact information.
-The list shall be accompanied by an affidavit stating all inquiries received have been compiled and provided to the City, or that no inquiries were received in such event.
-The applicant will work with the City to address any concerns to the maximum extent practicable.
+Upon completion of the notification period, the Applicant shall inform provide the Public Works Department with a compilation of all inquiries received during the notification period(if any), so that the Public Works Department may assess theincluding a breakdown of the comments and concerns regarding the application, and, when possible, the inquirer's name, address and contact information.
+The list shall be accompanied by an affidavit stating all inquiries received have been compiled and provided to the City, or that no inquiries were received in such event. , and The applicant will work with the applicant City to address these any concerns to the maximum extent practicable.

 Items required for submittal to the City for the Notification Process include:

-- A copy of the letter and exhibits to be mailed to residents that own or live within 500-ft of a proposed location. - An aerial map showing the location of the proposed new facility and the properties outlined that are within the 500-ft outreach area. - A list of all property owners and residents to receive the notification, including their address. - Affidavit stating all listed property owners and residents were mailed the letter and the date the letters were deposited with USPS.
+• A copy of the letter and exhibits to be mailed to residents that own or live within 500-ft of a proposed location.

+- An aerial map showing the location of the proposed new facility and the properties outlined that are within the 500-ft outreach area. - A list of all property owners and residents to receive the notification, including their address. - Affidavit stating all listed property owners and residents were mailed the letter and the date the letters were deposited with USPS.